Skilled Employer Sponsored Regional (Provisional) visa - Work for an approved employer

 The Skilled Employer Sponsored Regional (Provisional) visa (subclass 494) allows skilled workers to work for an approved employer in Australia's designated regional areas for up to five years.

-This visa replaces the Regional Sponsored Migration Scheme visa (subclass 187) - Direct Entry stream and opens for applications on 16 November 2019.
+This visa replaced the Regional Sponsored Migration Scheme visa (subclass 187) - Direct Entry stream in November 2019.

 WHO CAN APPLY FOR THE SKILLED WORK REGIONAL (PROVISIONAL) VISA?